chrisnmorrison/openmastery/learn/java/fundamentals/introduction.md

 According to Java naming conventions, class names are CamelCase.
 [Learn about other naming conventions](#).

 `static` is a tricky concept for beginners to learn, and you won't understand it without understanding classes.
-Put as simply as possible, the `static` keyword means that you will only have one instance of the thing in question (in this case, the `main()` method).
+Put as simply as possible, the `static` keyword means you will only have one instance of the thing in question (in this case, the `main()` method).
 If you created a static method of a class, that static method is not attached to any given instance of the class, rather, it's attached to the class itself.
 If you don't understand `static` right now, don't worry.
 You can find an explanation of classes and static [here](#).

-`void` means that the method doesn't return anything.
+`void` means that the method returns nothing.
 What does `return` mean?
 Put simply, a function may 'return' data to the program after it runs.
 An addition method may return an `int`, and a division method may return a `double` or `float`, which are decimal point numbers.

 `main` is simply the name of the main method!
 Don't overthink it.